-Our primary environmental sustainability goal is to reduce our environmental impact to help ensure a safe and healthy environment for present and future generations.
+One of our primary sustainability goals is to reduce our environmental impact to help ensure a safe and healthy environment for present and future generations.

 Due to the nature of our activities, our environmental footprint is not as substantial as in other industries.
 However, we take our responsibility very seriously and are continuously working to further reduce the environmental impact of our operations.

-Idorsia has entered into an agreement with the Swiss federal government whereby we have undertaken to significantly reduce our CO2 emissions at headquarters.
-To achieve this, Idorsia currently has several programs in operation.
+Idorsia has entered into an agreement with the Swiss federal government whereby we have undertaken to meet targeted reduction of our carbon emissions and increase energy efficiency at headquarters.

 Minimizing water consumption